 Probiotics Support A Regular Bowel

-Regular bowel movements are essential because your gut microbiome must expel toxins and waste products to remain balanced.
-We get constantly exposed to toxins in our food, water, air, clothing, skin-care products, and cleaning products.
-Our stress levels have skyrocketed, and many people are dealing with gut issues, such as Candida overgrowth and SIBO, which interfere with proper nutrient absorption.
-Probiotic bacteria account for up to 70% of the bulk of a healthy bowel movement, so it’s vital to ensure you’re getting enough good bacteria to bulk it up.
+Our stress levels have also skyrocketed, and many people are dealing with gut issues.
+For example, Candida overgrowth and SIBO often interfere with proper nutrient absorption.
+Not only that, but probiotic bacteria account for up to 70% of the bulk of a healthy bowel movement.
+Now you understand why it’s so vital to ensure you’re getting enough good bacteria in your system.

 Probiotics Promote Bowel Transit Time